About Us

 We have a dedicated team who, with the support of the Officers, deal with the day to day business of the Society.
 They design and organise our services and between them are able to draw on significant resources to assist our members:

 Tony first came to work for Devon & Exeter Incorporated Law Society at the end of 1994 and again in March 1995.
-He came to help out for a few weeks as a Part-Time Administrative Assistant.
+He came to help out for a few weeks as a Part-Time Administrative Assistant and the rest is history.
 He graduated in 1994 from the University of Plymouth with a Degree in Law (LLB) and in 2013 from the University of Exeter with a Masters in Business Administration (MBA).

-He looks after many of the commercial services including the recruitment advertising provided by DASLS, he chairs the Education & Training Sub-Committee and supports the Practice Management Sub-Committee.
+He looks after many of the commercial services including the recruitment advertising provided by DASLS, he chairs the Education & Training Sub-Committee and supports the Leadership & Management Sub-Committee.

 The Devon and Somerset Law Society